How can I challenge disability discrimination?

 - There is a useful online eligibility calculator on the Gov.uk website which you can use to see if you can get legal aid.

 Check your insurance policy

-It is also a good idea to check any insurance policies you have like a home contents or car insurance as sometimes these policies also cover general legal expenses and so can be used to pay a solicitor.
+It is also a good idea to check any insurance policies you have, like home contents or car insurance, as sometimes these policies also cover general legal expenses and so can be used to pay a solicitor.

 Contact your union (employment-related discrimination)